oztourer/Leafpub-theme-wildgeese/README.md

 - Copy the themes/wildgeese directory to the themese directory of your [Postleaf](https://github.com/Postleaf) installation.
 - Install [Postleaf](https://github.com/Postleaf) plugin [Comments](https://github.com/oztourer/Postleaf-comments) if you require comments support.

+## Comments support

+Pages and posts where comments are permitted must have the tag 'comments-allowed' set.
+No change to the page will be apparent to viewers who are not signed in until comments are added to the page.
+Signed in users will see a frame at the bottom of the page allowing a new comment to be created.

+Continue to display comments but prevent new comments by setting both tags 'comments-allowed' and 'comments-closed' for a page.

+Hide any existing comments for a page by removing tag 'comments-allowed' from that page.

 ## Versioning

 Postleaf is maintained under the [Semantic Versioning guidelines](http://semver.org/) and this plugin attempts to adhere to the same guidelines.